junclemente/jcds/README.md

     import jcds as jcds
 ```

-You can also import specific submodules as needed:
+You can also import specific submodules:

 ```python
 import jcds.eda as eda
 ```

+---

-### Minimal Usage Example
+### 🧪 Minimal Usage Example

 ```python
 import pandas as pd